Rawhide vs beefhide: Which is the healthier option?

 How much rawhide can I feed my dog?

-On the other hand, a rawhide that is small enough for your dog to swallow is especially dangerous, because this can cause choking or an intestinal obstruction, requiring expensive emergency surgery to fix.
 Make sure the rawhide you feed is appropriately sized for your dog.
+If rawhide is bigger than your dog, then it’s too big!
+On the other hand, rawhide that is small enough for your dog to swallow is also dangerous because this can cause choking or an intestinal obstruction, requiring expensive emergency surgery to fix.

 Many dogs chew rawhide treats throughout their entire lives without a problem, so it’s tough to claim that all rawhide treats are bad for all dogs.
 However, rawhide and beefhide treats do carry significant risks and it’s important to be aware of the tradeoffs involved in giving your dog rawhide.